akiradeveloper/sorock/book/src/development.md

 ## Testing

-`cargo test -- --test-threads=1` to run unit tests.
+`cargo test -- --test-threads=1` to run the unit tests.

 ## Benchmark

-`cargo run --release -p benchmark` to run benchmark program.
+`cargo run -p benchmark --release` to run the Raft-level benchmark program.
-`--help` for more detail.

 ## Documentation

+`rake doc` to start a local docs.rs server.

-`mdbook serve doc` to start a local mdbook server and edit the writings under book/ directory.
+`rake book` to start a local mdbook server.